History of Berlin

 Due to increasingly coercive measures in the German Democratic Republic (GDR), around 200,000 residents fled to West Berlin in 1960.
 In 1961, in June alone, more than 30,000 GDR residents fled to the west part of Berlin.
 This led to the beginning of construction on the Berlin Wall.
 On November 4, 1989, over 500,000 East Berliners gathered at Alexanderplatz to demand freedom of speech and freedom of the press.
 On November 9, the GDR gave in to public pressure and opened the Berlin Wall.

 Soon after the fall of the Wall, government representation met to discuss the future.
 The German parliament moved from Bonn to Berlin in 1999.
 Since then, Berlin has changed enormously.
 Many buildings and city districts have been restored.
-The cultural environment has returned, and has transformed Berlin into a fascinating and artistic city.
+The cultural environment has returned, and has transformed Berlin into a fascinating best generic levitra overnight and artistic city.
 The city has an amazing multi-culturalism and is again attractive to people from all over the world.
 Although Berlin is bankrupt and has suffered from some scandals, the worst days are behind it.